Hall and spin Hall viscosity ratio in 2d topological insulators: Introduction

 \section{Introduction}

 Recent interest in topological aspects of electron states has led to a large number of experimental and theoretical works.
-The study of the quantum Hall effect (QHE) \cite{PrangeGirvin198912} has developed the idea of the adiabatic geometric phase to understand their topological properties.
-The most remarkable one is that it is dissipationless transport because a dissipative longitudinal current vanishes in the QH phase.
-However such a dissipationless transport is not only the Hall current.
-Actually, in a time reversal broken system, a dissipationless viscosity coefficient related to transverse momentum transport can be discussed \cite{PitaevskiiLifshitz198106,Avron:1995fg} while the conductivity corresponds to charge transport.
-It is called ``asymmetric viscosity'' \cite{Avron:1995fg}, ``Hall viscosity'' \cite{Read:2008rn,Haldane:2009ke}, and also ``Lorentz shear modulus'' \cite{tokatly:2007lsm,*[Erratum-ibid. ]PhysRevB.79.199903, tokatly:2008lsm}.
-To obtain the Hall viscosity, we can use the Kubo formula with a correlation function of a stress tensor as well as the dissipative shear viscosity.
-It means that the viscosity indicates a response to a metric perturbation.
-On the other hand, as the case of the Hall conductivity, the Hall viscosity is also given by the Berry curvature on the parameter space.
-For the viscosity, it turns out to be the moduli space of the torus \cite{Avron:1995fg}, while we should consider the Brillouin zone for the conductivity \cite{PhysRevLett.49.405}.
+In particular, the study of Quantum Hall Effect (QHE)~\cite{PrangeGirvin198912} has shown that the adiabatic geometric phase plays a key role to understand their topological properties.
+One of the most remarkable properties in such a topological state is dissipationless transport: There is no dissipative longitudinal current, while only a dissipationless transverse current, called the Hall current, is observed in the QH phase.
+In a system without time reversal symmetry, we can consider not only such a dissipationless charge transport, but also a dissipationless momentum transport.
+The latter is related to a dissipationless viscosity coefficient~\cite{PitaevskiiLifshitz198106,Avron:1995fg}, which is called ``asymmetric viscosity''~\cite{Avron:1995fg}, ``Hall viscosity''~\cite{Read:2008rn,Haldane:2009ke}, and also ``Lorentz shear modulus''~\cite{tokatly:2007lsm,tokatly:2008lsm}.
+In order to evaluate the Hall viscosity, we can apply the Kubo formula with correlation functions of the stress tensor in the same way as the dissipative shear viscosity, so that the viscosity indicates a response to a metric perturbation.
+As in the case of the Hall conductivity, the Hall viscosity is also described by the Berry curvature on a certain parameter space, the moduli space of the torus~\cite{Avron:1995fg}, instead of the Brillouin zone for the charge conductivity~\cite{Thouless:1982zz}.
 It reflects that the metric of the system can be parametrized by the modulus of the torus.